 USB polling rate

-Changing your USB poll rate from 125hz to 1000hz do make the mouse slightly more responsive.
+Changing your USB poll rate from 125hz to 1000hz does make the mouse slightly more responsive.
 It has no effect on mouse sensitivity settings, but it changes the polling interval from 8ms to 1ms.
 Most gamers want to run games with at least 100 fps (10ms per frame displayed) or 60 fps (16.67ms per frame).
 This means that changing your USB poll rate could potentially make your mouse inputs display up to 1 frame faster.

 Screen resolution and sensitivity

 Your mouse sensitivity stays the same when you change resolutions.
 Both in the Windows desktop and in CS:GO.
 Your mouse has a larger pixel distance to travel when you increase the resolution.
 Resolution is also highly debated in the CS:GO community and I won’t go into detail about this.
 I use my native screen resolution at 16:9 and don’t play with black bars.
 I have witnessed some professional matches where players couldn’t see an enemy in the corner of the screen, due to low resolution and black bars (see the video below).
 But it is up to personal preference what to use.
 I might go into detail about the pros and cons of screen resolution in another tutorial.

 The default crosshair might be good to begin with, but you would never see a pro player using the default crosshair.
 Which crosshair to use is entirely up to you, it’s all about personal preference.
 Everyone uses different crosshairs, even the pros.
 One thing most have in common though is that they use a static crosshair.

 I won’t go into much detail about why to use a static crosshair, but almost everyone does it.
 One explanation is that the flickering movement (enlarging and shrinking) from a dynamic crosshair is distracting to the player.
 Besides a good player know when they are accurate and when they aren’t, so they don’t need the “hint”.

 You can use a Crosshair generator to create your own crosshair.

 Choosing the right mouse and mousepad